Lucsantosg/CloudLogAnalysis/tutorials/container_logs.md

 # Analyze logs in Kibana for an app that is deployed in a Kubernetes cluster
 {: #container_logs}
-Use this tutoral to learn how to configure a cluster to forward logs to the {{site.data.keyword.loganalysisshort}} service in the {{site.data.keyword.Bluemix_notm}}.
+Use this tutoral to learn how to configure a cluster to forward logs to the {{site.data.keyword.loganalysisshort}} service in the {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

 {{site.data.keyword.loganalysisfull_notm}} is deprecated.
-As of 30 April 2019, you cannot provision new {{site.data.keyword.loganalysisshort_notm}} instances, and all Lite plan instances are deleted.
+As of 30 April 2019, you cannot provision new {{site.data.keyword.loganalysisshort_notm}} instances.
 Existing premium plan instances are supported until 30 September 2019.
-To continue managing system and application logs in {{site.data.keyword.Bluemix_notm}}, [set up {{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started).
+To continue managing system and application logs in {{site.data.keyword.cloud_notm}}, [set up {{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started).
 {: deprecated}